 \section{Method}

-The main contribution presented in this paper is a novel network for classification of large point clouds.
-The network combines the down-scaling of PointNet++ \cite{qi2017pointnet++} with the temporal neighbor computation of DGCNN \cite{dgcnn}.
-In the following section the we elaborate on the network structure and the training.
-Finally, we explain the finetuning of Point-BERT.
+The main contribution of this paper is a novel network for classifying large point clouds.
+The network combines the down-scaling of PointNet++ \cite{qi2017pointnet++} with the feature space neighbors from DGCNN \cite{dgcnn}.
+In the following section, we elaborate on the network structure and the training.
+Finally, we explain the fine-tuning of Point-BERT.